January 5, 2010 at 3:52 pm

 · Filed under Environmental Tidbits, Shop News, Stories

 Our hanging basket flowers are wilted and somehow its offspring made it in the crack of the asphalt pavement in our parking lot.
-That prove to me that good thing doesn’t always end up where you planned but it is still end up being a good thing.
+That proved to me that good thing doesn’t always end up where you planned but it is still end up being a good thing.

 Permalink